sunil5022/AndroidRuntimePermissionSDK/README.md

-# Run Time Permission for support for all devices
+# Run Time Permission for support for all devices with pick the media file form gallery and fetch the real path of it
-Simple Permission SDK
+Simple Permission SDK with Media handling

 > Step 1.
 Add the JitPack repository to your build file